spicelang/spice-setup-action/README.md

   - name: Setup Spice
     uses: actions/setup-spice@v1
     with:
       spice-version: 0.5.0 # The Spice version to setup.
-If you omit this property, the latest version will be downloaded
+If omitted, the latest version will be taken
   - run: spice run example.spice
 ```